rrnyquist/ebenezer/_Scripture/ESV/16_Nehemiah.md

 The sons of Senaah, 3,930. ^0738

-The priests : the sons of Jedaiah, namely the house of Jeshua, 973. ^0739
+The priests: the sons of Jedaiah, namely the house of Jeshua, 973. ^0739

 The sons of Immer, 1,052. ^0740